 DNA Extraction Lab Classroom Setup

-I split my students into groups of 3 and 4 for this lab.
+I split my students into table groups of 3 and 4 for this lab.
 To keep everyone engaged, I make sure each student got their very own strawberry to smush.
-I give every student a copy of the DNA Extraction Lab Student Sheet also.
+I also give every student a copy of this FREE DNA Extraction Lab Student Sheet also.
 Everyone is required to complete and submit the lab sheet upon completion of the lab.

-If you’re using my lab sheet, I like to read the included page on the history of DNA and the reasons for each step of the extraction process.
-This is a great extension if you’ve taught Cells or the Cell Theory yet.
+If you’re using my lab sheet, I like to begin by reading the included page on the history of DNA and the reasons for each step of the extraction process.
+This is a great extension if you’ve taught Cells or the Cell Theory already.